mcmunder/electron-create-react-app/README.md

 Boilerplate linking [electron](http://electron.atom.io/) with [create-react-app](https://github.com/facebookincubator/create-react-app).

-This boilerplate only adds one dependency - `react-router-dom` - to the list of dependencies coming with create-react-app.
+This boilerplate adds only one dependency - `react-router-dom` - to the list of dependencies coming with create-react-app.
 It also removes files related to create-react-app's progressive-web-app capabilities like `registerServiceWorker.js` and `manifesto.json`.
-Apart from that it's just create-react-app.
+Apart from that it's just create-react-app fused with electron.

 ## Dependencies